 Bagi Anda yang ingin melanjutkan ke studi ke Tokyo City University.
 JAPAN STUDY SUPPORT merupakan situs informasi studi di Jepang untuk para pelajar/mahasiswa(i) mancanegara yang dikelola bersama oleh The Asian Students Cultural Association (ABK) dan Benesse Corp.
-Kami menyediakan informasi rinci per jurusan riset, termasuk EngineeringatauEnvironmental and Information Studies pada Tokyo City University.
+Kami menyediakan informasi rinci per jurusan riset, termasuk Graduate School of Integrative Science and EngineeringatauEnvironmental and Information Studies pada Tokyo City University.
 Bagi yang ingin mencari informasi studi di Tokyo City University, silakan memanfaatkannya.
 Selain itu, kami juga menyediakan informasi sekitar 1300 universitas, pascasarjana, universitas yunior, akademi kejuruan yang siap menerima mahasiswa(i) mancanegara.

 The Division of Mechanics Engineering sets the following goals:

 ・Cultivating students’ capacity to address various complex technical issues so as to gain wide knowledge and deep understanding of the impact of industrial products and their production processes related to the environment and society.
 Students also need to obtain expertise and integrated skills which can be applied to address multiple critical issues.

 ・Achieving intellectual development of students, who are encouraged to continuously explore their specialties while engaging in meeting the desired needs of society.

 ・Developing students’ communication skills necessary to participate actively in global society, which can be achieved through logical thinking process training and proficiency-based language learning.